datacarpentry/image-processing/episodes/07-thresholding.md

 ## Solution

 We can apply a simple binary thresholding with a threshold `t=0.95` to remove the label and circle from the image.
-We use the binary mask to set the pixels in the blurred image to zero (black).
+We can then use the binary mask to calculate the Otsu threshold without the pixels from the label and circle.

 ```python
 def enhanced_root_mass(filename, sigma):